jedahan/za/readme.md

       $ npm run za -- --people 2 <data/input.txt

 ## design

-I decided to see how far I can get with no libraries, just plain node.js (v11.7.0).
-This is partly a response to the whole event-stream kerfluffle, but mostly seeing how far regular js ergonomics have gotten.
-The three places I would want to use libraries for, before this would be ready for production are in in argument parsing, reading stdin, and running tests.

 We slightly abuse `JSON.stringify` to do 'value equality' on locations.
 See issue #1 for details.